Félix Maldonado: Baseball career

 Maldonado's entry into professional baseball occurred in 1958 when Pedrin Zorrilla signed him with the Santurce Crabbers.
 He played 13 seasons, winning five championships.

 As a baseball player, the 5 ft 10 in, 165 lb Maldonado threw and batted right-handed.
 He signed with the San Francisco Giants in 1959 and had two stellar seasons while a member of the Giant farm system — 1960 with the Eugene Emeralds of the Class B Northwest League and 1962 with the El Paso Sun Kings of the Double-A Texas League, batting .334 and .326 respectively.
 All told, he played for 12 minor league seasons (including 2 1/2 years at Triple-A) and batted .281 with 1,267 hits in 4,503 at bats.

-From 1971 to 1988, Maldonado spent 18 years as an amateur scout for the Red Sox in his native Puerto Rico.
+From 1971 to 1988, Maldonado spent 18 years as an amateur scout for the Boston Red Sox in his native Puerto Rico.
 He then worked as a manager of Red Sox farm clubs for seven years (1989–95), six at the Rookie level and one in Class A, compiling a record of 238–262 (.476) in an even 500 games managed.
 From 1996 to 2002, he was an instructor and Latin American coordinator of instruction for Boston's minor league system and became a player development consultant in 2003.

 Maldonado also worked as coach for the Ponce Lions and the Mayagüez Indians.